rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Even in the most dogmatic five-point Calvinist view, if you don't see fruitful works in your Christian life, then your faith is dead.
 You are by your own interpretation not regenerated, and ought to feel no assurance that you are among the elect.
 In fact, the lack of good fruits would (by a monergistic view) be evidence of reprobation (the so-called unelect).

-Similarly, if you're a Lutheran then you ought to avoid the *cheap grace* that Dietrich Bonhoeffer warned against:
+Similarly, if you're a Lutheran then you ought to avoid the *cheap grace* that Dietrich Bonhoeffer warned against.
+The fruits of which have played out disastrously since Bonhoeffer's time.

 !!! warning "Dietrich Bonhoeffer"
     Cheap grace is the grace we bestow on ourselves.
 Cheap grace is the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession.